Humblee

 CSRF protection

-Every POST request must include an HMAC token pair.
-Generate the fields with Crypto::get_hmac_pair() in your view and validate with Crypto::check_hmac_pair() in your controller's __construct() before processing any POST data.
-Controllers that handle forms should do this check unconditionally.
+Every state-changing POST must include a signed HMAC token pair.
+Generate the fields with Crypto::get_hmac_pair() in your view and validate with $this->require_hmac() in your XHR controller before reading any POST data.
+See Security for the complete pattern and check ordering.

 Frontend tools